Chen Wenqing: Minister of State Security

-In 2016 command of the MSS was split between outgoing Minister of State Security Geng Huichang, and Chen as new Party Secretary.
+Chen was appointed Party Secretary of the MSS in October 2016.
+In 2016 command of the Ministry of State Security was split between outgoing Minister Geng Huichang, and Chen as new Party Secretary.
 Geng was due to retire, but before leaving he was placed under investigation.
 Chen appointed Tang Chao as a "special agent" to look into claims that Geng had used MSS technical means to monitor the communications of senior communist party officials, including Hu Jintao and Xi Jinping.
 Ultimately Geng was exonerated when the CCDI concluded that Zhou Yongkang had circumvented MSS leadership, including head of Counterintelligence Liang Ke.

 Despite no longer being blamed for the breach, Xi Jinping chose to replace Geng with Chen anyway, clearing the way for a slate of reforms meant to reduce MSS influence, and increase the influence of the First Bureau of the Ministry of Public Security, which also conducts foreign intelligence operations.
 There had already been a major shakeup of MSS regional offices underway before Chen's appointment, reportedly on the direction of Xi Jinping himself.
+Chen became Minister of State Security on 7 November 2016.
+He began by investigating and arresting his college friend and MSS counterintelligence head Ma Jian, reportedly as a test to prove his loyalty to the Xi Jinping faction.
 Under Chen's new leadership "arrests and purges began to multiply rapidly."

-Chen was appointed Party Secretary of the MSS in October 2016 and Minister of State Security on 7 November 2016.
-He began by investigating and arresting his college friend and MSS counterintelligence head Ma Jian, reportedly as a test to prove his loyalty to the Xi Jinping faction.

-Belt and Road Initiative

 In early 2018, Chen's MSS was given responsibility for the security of all Belt and Road Initiative (BRI) projects across 28 participating countries, after a lengthy fight for control against the Ministry of Public Security, CCP security coordinator Meng Jianzhu.
 In response, Chen led efforts to build stronger relations with Asian allies such as U Thaung Tun, Myanmar's National Security Advisor, and General Tô Lâm, current Minister of Public Security of Vietnam.
 Soon after the MSS' selection for the program, Chen met with the heads of the intelligence services of Saudi Arabia, Pakistan, Spain, Germany and Turkey.
 Intelligence Online reported that Chen sought to strengthen MSS efforts in island nations that are crossed by the maritime component of the BRI, such as the Seychelles and the Maldives, in an effort to counter Indian influence, and deepen cooperation with the Turkish National Intelligence Organization (MİT), key to the MSS' efforts to identify Uyghur jihadists which remain a top concern of senior Chinese officials.

-Hong Kong national security law

 In 2020, Chen presided over a meeting of the Party Committee of the MSS regarding implementation of the Hong Kong national security law.
 Days after the law's passage, Chen and his ministry pledged to aid authorities in Hong Kong in its implementation.